best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 - Functions
     - a unit of code that performs a minimal number of tasks (one ideally)
     - can take inputs and can return outputs, though both are optional
-    - used in functional programming
+    - the functional programming paradigm uses these exclusively

 ```{figure} https://upload.wikimedia.org/wikipedia/commons/3/3b/Function_machine2.svg